-African Safari Cartridges: CXP2 Game
+African Safari Cartridges: Class 2 Game

 By Chuck Hawks

-Sub-Saharan Africa is teeming with CXP2 game.
+Sub-Saharan Africa is teeming with Class 2 game.
 What we in North America would call "deer size" game is the most prevalent type in the Dark Continent, although no actual deer species are native to sub-Saharan Africa.
 Fallow deer were imported into South Africa by the British, however, and reside there in huntable numbers.

-Moving down a caliber in size to 6.5mm (.264") reveals many suitable cartridges.
-Included are the 6.5x54, 6.5x55, .260 Remington, 6.5x57, 6.5x68 Schuler and .264 Winchester Magnum.
-140 grain bullets seem to be the standard for most 6.5mm cartridges today, but some hunters still prefer heavy 156-160 grain bullets.
+There are many suitable 6.5mm (.264") cartridges.
+Included are the 6.5x55, .260 Remington, 6.5x57, 6.5x68 Schuler, 6.5mm Remington Magnum and .264 Winchester Magnum.
+140 grain bullets (SD .287) seem to be the standard for most 6.5mm cartridges today, but some African hunters still prefer heavy 156-160 grain bullets.

-Jumping up from the .30-.303 cartridges, the next step is .32 caliber (8mm).
+Moving up from the .30-.303 cartridges, the next step is 8mm (.32 caliber).
 There are a number of suitable cartridges in this range, most of which are European.
-The best known of these in North America is the 8x57JS Mauser, but practically all of the European 8mm's have given good accounts of themselves on African game over the years.
-Bullets in the 170-200 grain range are appropriate for the .32/8mm calibers.
+The best known 8mm cartridges in North America are the 8x57 Mauser and .325 WSM, but practically all of the European 8mm's have given good accounts of themselves on African game.
+Bullets weighing 200 grains (SD .274) or heavier are appropriate for the 8mm calibers.

 As always, if your favorite cartridge is not mentioned above but is similar to one of the calibers that is mentioned, it will probably do fine.
 Remember that the key to quick kills is not the caliber, but precise bullet placement!

-Copyright 2006, 2010 by Chuck Hawks.
+Copyright 2006, 2016 by Chuck Hawks.
 All rights reserved.